-The Battle of Salt River Canyon, also called the Battle of Skeleton Cave and the Skeleton Cave Massacre was the first principal engagement during the 1872 Tonto Basin Campaign under the command of Lieutenant Colonel George Crook.
+The Battle of Salt River Canyon, Arizona, also called the Battle of Skeleton Cave and the Skeleton Cave Massacre, was the first principal engagement during the 1872 Tonto Basin Campaign under the command of Lieutenant Colonel George Crook.
 It was part of the Yavapai War from 1871 to 1875.

 Today, the natural setting is unimpaired.
-The cave lies on the north wall of the canyon in the angle of a sharp turn to the south.
-Access is gained by climbing a steep mountainside, crossing a lava bed, and descending from the rim of the gorge by a trail on the face of the cliff.
+The cave lies on the canyon’s north wall at the angle of a sharp turn to the south.
+Access is gained by climbing a steep mountainside, crossing a lava bed, and descending from the gorge’s rim by a trail on the face of the cliff.
 The cave is an elliptical undercut about 65 by 25 feet, situated at the base of a cliff 170 feet high and at the top of a steep slope falling away some 1,200 feet to the water below.
 The cave’s ceiling is blackened from the smoke of Indian fires and scarred by carbine bullets.
 The U.S. Bureau of Reclamation has jurisdiction over the site.

 Salt River Canyon is in Maricopa County near Horse Mesa Dam.
 The dam is bounded on the east by Apache Lake and on the southwest by Canyon Lake (Salt River).
 The site is accessible only with great difficulty and the aid of guides, by boat from Canyon Lake or by unimproved road from the town of Horse Mesa.